Tony Shaffer & Matt Couch Return To Talk Brandi Love & The Future For Republicans | OAP #36

 You know, like people are mad.

-And I and I think Trump is seeing that.
+And I, and I think Trump is seeing that.

 He knows that he's got a motivated base of tens of millions.

-If the Republicans have any stones whatsoever left in them, they will fight with everything in their being to not be locked down next year because I think that's the that's the goal.
+If the Republicans have any stones whatsoever left in them, they will fight with everything in their being to not be locked down next year because I think that's that's the goal.

-You know, uh Trump can't do it alone, but I believe he's got a chance to win, probably carry more votes than he did last time.
+Trump can't do it alone, but I believe he's got a chance to win, probably carry more votes than he did last time.

 But now, I mean, people aren't even hiding it.